 Abel didn't have to justify himself or declare himself "surrendered."
 Cain knew that his sacrifice was not acceptable.
 Hebrews 11:4 By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh.
 Through the Lord Jesus Christ, we can offer a more excellent sacrifice than "being surrendered."
 Because of the righteousness that is imputed to us by faith in Him, we can offer spiritual sacrifices that are acceptable to God.

 A Few Last Thoughts

 Some would say "surrender" is the same as "sacrifice."
 In all fairness, it may be in some people's thinking.
 But, more commonly surrender is largely based on man's traditions.
 Certainly sacrifice is not free from this, but as we have seen, it is the biblical model.

-Surrender tends much toward pleasing man and meeting his requirements.
+"Surrender" tends much toward pleasing man and meeting his requirements.
 Man's traditions define it to a large extent.
 Some people cannot even comprehend how a man or lady, could be "truly surrendered" and NOT be helping in AWANA, the youth ministry, the nursery, the choir, the maintenance staff, the Christian school, the "bus ministry," "mother's day out," the Christian preschool, the Family Life Center, or any number of other extra biblical activities that church people think necessary today.
-How could a young person really have a heart toward God and NOT go on missions trips, participate in "youth activities," be a camp councilor (or at least go to camp), visit the nursing home, go to Bible college, etc.?
+How could a young person really have a heart toward God and NOT go on missions trips, participate in "youth activities," be a camp councilor or go to camp, visit the nursing home, go to Bible college, etc.?